August 9, 2025

 1. Kosmik: Best All-Round PureRef Alternative

-Kosmik takes the concept of an infinite canvas and upgrades it for modern workflows.
-It’s not just for images, you can drop in full web pages, PDFs, videos, and screenshots without leaving the app.
+Kosmik is a visual workspace that takes the concept of an infinite canvas and upgrades it for modern creative workflows.
+It's not just for images: you can drop in full web pages, PDFs, videos, and screenshots without leaving the app.
+Perfect for creating comprehensive mood boards that go beyond static references.

 Built-in AI tagging means you spend less time organizing and more time creating.
 And because it's cloud-first, you can pick up exactly where you left off on any device.